The Diocese of the Upper Midwest recently shared these Frequently Asked Questions on its Investigation HubPage:

 Why is Bishop Stewart taking a leave of absence?

 Bishop Stewart is on a temporary, voluntary leave of absence which began in July 2021.
-He personally requested this leave in order to allow the Province to carry out an impartial and thorough investigation concerning his and the Diocese’s oversight of allegations of sexual abuse by a lay leader at the former congregation, Christ Our Light of Big Rock, IL.
+He personally requested this leave in order to allow the Province to carry out an impartial and thorough investigation concerning his and the Diocese’s oversight of allegations of sexual abuse by a lay leader of the former congregation, Christ Our Light of Big Rock, IL.

 Bishop Stewart’s voluntary leave of absence is not disciplinary or punitive.
 It is a procedural reality that allows appropriate space for a third party investigation into our Diocese’s response to allegations of sexual abuse within our congregations.